TicoYk/alticci-challenge/README.md

 This project uses Quarkus a Java Framework.

+## Requirements
+- Java 11+ (Project uses 17)
+- Maven
+- Docker (If you want to use docker)

 ## Running the application in dev mode

-You can run this application using:
+You can run this application using these commands on the project folder:

 ```shell script
 ./mvnw compile quarkus:dev